Kelley’s Homestead Paradigm

 Level 1: Was the Property Owned by the Decedent?

-The first formal question asks whether the decedent held an ownership interest in the property.
+Kelley’s Paradigm asks at Level 1 whether the decedent held an ownership interest in the property.
 If the decedent had no legal or equitable ownership interest at death, the property cannot be the decedent’s homestead and the analysis ends.
-The property falls into the gray column.

 Level 2: Was the Decedent Survived by a Minor Child?

-This is the most restrictive level in the paradigm.
-Article X, Section 4(c) of the Florida Constitution provides that homestead “shall not be subject to devise if the owner is survived by spouse or minor child.”
+Article X, Section 4(c) of the Florida Constitution bars any devise of homestead when the owner is survived by a minor child.
+This is the paradigm’s most restrictive level.
 When any minor child survives the owner, the homestead cannot be devised to anyone, by any instrument, under any circumstances.
-A will that purports to leave the homestead to the spouse, to an adult child, to a trust, or to any other person is void as to the homestead when a minor child exists.
+A will leaving the homestead to the spouse, an adult child, a trust, or any other person is void when a minor child exists.

 The constitutional prohibition reflects a policy judgment that minor children must be provided for and cannot be left homeless by a parent’s testamentary decision.